 Let’s take a look at the name Nadex and break it down a bit further.

 Nadex is based in the Chicago, Illinois in the heart of the financial district.
 Though we are US-based and regulated, with all member funds in segregated accounts in US banks, Nadex accepts members from dozens of countries around the world.

 Not the derivatives you may have learned about in high school math!
 Derivatives are simple instruments that, believe it or not, are already part of your everyday life.
 If you have car insurance or a mortgage, you are already using derivatives that are far more complicated than a binary option or a spread contract.
 Derivatives “derive” their price from an underlying market.
-Their value goes up and down based on the movement of another market, like stocks, futures, even Bitcoin.
+Their value goes up and down based on the movement of another market, like stocks, commodities, or currency exchange rates.
 Instead of buying and selling actual stocks or barrels of oil, you trade a derivative of the price.